delftswa/delftswa.github.io/chapter/main.md

 And how are these features realised?

 ### Features
-Web Application Frameworks generally provide a HTTP server, request parsing utilities, a way to deliver responses, caches, database access layers, templating libraries, and localisation.
+Web application frameworks generally provide a HTTP server, request parsing utilities, a way to deliver responses, caches, database access layers, templating libraries, and localisation.
 Play offers these things as well.